indenkun/infun/README.md

 #>
 #> data:  airquality
 #> X-squared = 35.125, df = 14, p-value = 0.001409
+#> alternative hypothesis: the data is not Missing Completely at Random (MCAR)
 # stop.code is 1 or 2 because the solution of maximum likelihood estimates is convergent.
 # The stop.code follows the description of nlm().
 LittleMCAR_test(airquality)$stop.code